janBorowy/QuizApp/README.md

 - answers: [A, B, C, D]
 - solution: "3120"
 - explanation: A should be at third index, D should be at zeroth etc.

-### Important
-Note that number of answers for question is not restricted, keep in mind that trying to answer a question with incorrect string length(dependent on number of answers) will result in error.

 Example queries are located in `gqlQueries` folder